Skip to Content

 Exterior of the Piano Bar at Harrah's

-Free Shows Nearby: A free show erupting nightly, Mirage’s volcano is choreographed to music and packs some serious heat.
-Among the most popular things to do at Mirage, this freebie doesn’t disappoint.
-You’ll also want to prioritize seeing the Fountains of Bellagio which dance every 15-30 minutes daily.
+Free Shows Nearby: You’ll want to swing by the Fountains of Bellagio which dance every 15-30 minutes daily.
 After you see the fountains, stop into Bellagio to walk through the conservatory and botanical gardens.

 Fountains of Bellagio with Paris Las Vegas in the Background